ahmedmajid92/Robotics-Inverse-Kinematic-DH-Algorithm/README.md

 1. Al-Khwarizmi Engineering Journal, Vol. 16, No. 1, 2020
    - "Inverse Kinematics Analysis and Simulation of a 5 DOF Robotic Arm using MATLAB"
+   - DOI: Available in paper

 2. Denavit, J., & Hartenberg, R. S. (1955).
-"A kinematic notation for lower-pair mechanisms based on matrices." *Journal of Applied Mechanics*, 22(2), 215-221.
+   - "A kinematic notation for lower-pair mechanisms based on matrices."
+   - *Journal of Applied Mechanics*, 22(2), 215-221.

 ## 👤 Author